 - OPTIONAL: You may customize the categories.
 For example:

-- Change the number of categories to 4 by clicking the Categories button again, and changing the number of categories from 3 to 4.
+- Change the Number of categories to 4.
 A new red line is added on top of the histogram.

 - Change the category cutoff points.
 For example, click on the first red line so it appears selected.
 Once it appears selected (a new grey rectangle appears around it), click and drag the line to the left or right to change its cutoff point.
 Once you let go of your mouse, you can observe that the category labels and percentages update automatically.
 (Tip: when the red lines are overlapping the blue bins, they can be difficult to select.
 You can change the category cutoff point in the object inspector under Chart > CATEGORY LINE > Category cutoff point.)